This has been something I’ve contemplated writing about for several years. It’s not easy for several reasons.

 This awakening to reality in my life re-opened one of the areas that had always bothered me about the LDS church and that was the concept of only white people instead of black people could be “called” to leadership positions prior to 1978.
 If your ancestry was African you couldn’t be a Bishop, Elder or serve sacrament in church.
 You couldn’t go on a mission nor could you be married in the “Temple”, a key component to the idea that families can be together forever as long as their marriage was officiated by the proper priesthood holder and in the temple.
 Why would God think that one group of people wasn’t up to becoming responsible members of the church based on ethnicity?
 Furthermore, before there was DNA testing, there were a lot of people who had no idea of their true ancestors.
 I had several friends that were black that said they knew eventually they would also be given the priesthood and would receive everything after this life that I would.
 I never understood their acceptance of the policy.
 I couldn’t deny their faith but tucked it away as another mystery.
 This policy has been changed but it’s difficult to believe it ever was right.

 Several other things became rather apparent, especially after visiting and learning more about the history of Great Britain.
 This island nation was invaded and occupied by Romans for a little over 3 centuries.
 During this time they had no more than approximately 100,000 soldiers reside within its borders, yet we can see all kinds of evidence of their occupation.
 The Book of Mormon, a central scriptural book of the LDS church, claims two major occupations of the western hemisphere (north or south America) were populated with millions of people over a combined period of about 2000 years.
-Even if these numbers were wildly exaggerated, up to this point, there’s no archaeological confirmation any group of people came from the middle east area and landed here.
+Even if these numbers were wildly exaggerated, up to this point, there’s no archaeological confirmation any group of people came from the middle east area and landed here, and built large cities with roads.

 The only thing we’ve been able to scientifically determine was that Native Americans originated from Mongolia, central Asia.
 The Book of Mormon claims two groups landed and lived somewhere in the western hemisphere.
 The first group landed about 2700 BC and had a vast civil war around 750 BC.
 The second group from about 600 BC until around 400 AD.
 The second group was supposed to be from Israel and their exact location and settlement in the western hemisphere is unknown.
 The book does indicate the primary family split into two factions.
 One group that followed God’s word and another group that became bitter enemies.
 This rebellious group, according to the Book of Mormon became dark-skinned and were later identified, beginning in Joseph Smith’s time as the ancestor of the American Indian.
 This has been totally debunked by scientific research using DNA.
 This speaks to the fundamental credibility of the Book of Mormon and integrity of Joseph Smith as a prophet.